Awards/Recognition

 Early Recognition

-At just 15 years old, Nick Alexander was invited by Somewhere in the Rainbow to participate in a special exhibition project celebrating Buddha Blue — the first known concave-faceted gemstone in history.
+At just fifteen years old, Nick Alexander was invited by Somewhere in the Rainbow, one of the world’s most respected gemstone collections, to participate in a landmark exhibition honoring Buddha Blue — the first known concave-faceted gemstone in history.

 National Awards